 Whilst we will always endeavour to agree a positive outcome, in the majority of cases there will be inconsistencies or gaps in the evidence which mean that the level of proof needed cannot be met.

 All Identification Cases should be submitted to the CWGC Commemorations team in the first instance, as in most cases it is our records which will provide the key information as to whether a grave has previously been investigated, and whether there is sufficient detail to enable a full investigation.

 The military authorities remain responsible for the identification of their missing service personnel.
 If the documentary evidence is clear and convincing, they will confirm the identification of the grave.
 We will work with them to rededicate the grave with a new headstone or plaque bearing the name of the casualty and, if close family can be traced, a religious emblem or none and Personal Inscription.
-Members of the public are welcome to attend these ceremonies.
+Members of the public are welcome to attend these ceremonies and commemorative events.

 We are very grateful to those members of the public who submit such cases to us, in particular the dedicated researchers who work tirelessly to trace previously unseen records in archives around the world and enable these graves to finally be identified after so many years.

 We also receive requests from family members for a Special Memorial to be placed in the war cemetery where they believe their relative might have been buried.
 These are headstones with ‘superscription’ text at the top, only used in very specific circumstances.
 They are not an alternative to commemoration on a Memorial to the Missing.

 Learn more about special memorials